 If dancers have been placed into classes that are not correct for them - Don’t Worry - we will find a more suitable class.

 Always contact the office if you have questions or concerns.
 Every staff member wants your experience here to be positive and rewarding.

 Preparing for your First Mini's Class:

-The goal with the mini's is to have them coming into the class room by themselves.
+The goal with the mini's is to have them coming into the building and class room by themselves.
 This may not happen right away and may take a while for some kids and that is okay!
 In order for them to participate in our annual recital (which is priceless at this age) they must be coming in on their own by Thanksgiving.
 If they are not, they can still come to class.
 Coming in by Thanksgiving just ensures that they will be ready to do the recital all on their own as parents are not allowed backstage at recital.

 If you, the parent or caregiver, do come into the class with them: